Estimate Time8 min

 • Depending on your situation, COBRA coverage may be expensive, and you may wish to consider alternatives for health coverage.

-More than half of Americans get their health plan coverage through their employers, according to the US Bureau of Labor Statistics.
-While this is a great benefit, it also introduces a challenge: When you leave your employer—whether their choice or yours—you lose this coverage.
+More than half of full-time American workers get their health plan coverage through their employers, according to the US Bureau of Labor Statistics (BLS).1 While this is a great benefit, it also introduces a challenge: When you leave your employer—whether their choice or yours—you lose this coverage.
 But thanks to the Consolidated Omnibus Budget Reconciliation Act (COBRA), you may be able to keep your existing health plan for up to 18 months after you leave your job.

 Here's what you need to know to take advantage of COBRA—as well as other options you may have.